-However, even if you’ve had tongue thrust well into adulthood, treatment is usually effective.
+However, even if you’ve had tongue thrust well into adulthood, adult speech therapy is usually effective.

 To find out how you can move past your tongue thrusting issues, book an appointment with District Speech today.

-You’ll get a chance to meet with one of our experienced and licensed speech therapists, who will help you understand your issues and what treatment may look like.
+You’ll get a chance to meet with one of our experienced and licensed speech pathologists, who will help you understand your issues and what treatment may look like.